 Tent installations are increasingly becoming dependent on alternative methods for anchoring a tent.
 These non-staking jobs are changing the way many companies do business.
 Regardless of your reason for considering a non-staking installation, the overwhelming consideration must always be safety.
 The safety of the public, the safety of your crew and the safety of your company should be your first priority.
 If you don’t do things right, the public is at risk from a blown-away tent.
 If you don’t pay attention to the project, your crew can get hurt installing the tent.

-Remember: Manufacturers’ recommendations are the final word in erecting any structure.
-Anything you make up on-site or in the office is a deviation from the manufacturer’s guidelines.
+Remember: Anything you make up on-site or in the office is a deviation from this guide.
 An engineer might be necessary for your conditions in your area.

 The four ways a tent can fail catastrophically are by knocking down, rolling, shear failure and uplift failure.
 These are not technical descriptions, but they can help you understand the ways in which things can go very wrong.
 They are all the result of wind or storms.

 Knocking down occurs when a downward force from the wind basically explodes or flattens the tent.
 Rolling occurs when the wind gets under the tent and one side of the anchoring fails.
 Rolling is a greater risk for narrower tents; wider tents are more stable.

 When a tent is blown over sideways, it is referred to as shear failure.
 Uplift failure occurs when the tent lifts off its anchoring and “flies away.”
 Uplift failure is definitely an anchoring issue.
 Strangely, wider buildings are more at risk than narrower buildings, as they have a more aerodynamic side profile, although failure is less likely to occur since wider tents are generally heavier.